 - two interchangeable shaving heads including one ultra-wide groomer head (1.8”) to get all the longhairs quickly in a foiled body to get that extra smooth shave.

 - shock absorbers on the head and the handle to allow you to go over the skin without having to worry about applying too little or too much pressure.

-- I also like the added push lock allows you to lock in handle at a multitude of angles.
+- I also like that the added push-lock allows you to lock in the handle at a multitude of angles.

 – If you decide to purchase the Razorba, there is an additional attachment called the stud stamper for an additional $11 (3 Pack).
 It’s an applicator brush that attaches to the end of the Razorba.